AnyBody/ammr/Docs/migration.md

 ```

 In fact, the original would no longer give the correct result given the new properties of `AnySurfCylinderFit` as reference frame.
-So AnyBody detects the old usage pattern and reverts to a 'compatability' mode.
+So AnyBody detects the old usage pattern and reverts to a 'Compatibility' mode.